Resources for the Qualified Inspector

 Contractors, educators, and others are welcome to participate in initial training to become qualified in the inspection and decontamination of properties used during the illegal manufacture of controlled substances by clicking on the application link above.

 Local health department representatives are encouraged to attend to learn and understand how the system works and their role in the cleanup process.

 There is no cost for this training, which includes:

 - Indiana State Police Meth Suppression Section’s perspective on illegal drug labs in Indiana

 - Requirements of Indiana's illegal drug lab cleanup rule

 - Local Health Department interaction

-Following the sessions, there is an opportunity to take the examination for those seeking to become qualified.
+A forty-five question Multiple-Choice Exam will follow the training module.
 Those wanting to take the examination should be thoroughly familiar with 410 IAC 38 prior to attending the training.
-Participants will be tested over health and safety issues, as well as sampling and lab analysis procedures taught during the class.
+Participants will be tested on health and safety issues, as well as sampling and lab analysis procedures taught during the course.